Best Fishing Lakes In Florida

 Blue Cypress Lake, Crescent Lake, East Lake Tohopekaliga, Lake Apopka, Lake George, Lake Harris, Lake Kissimmee, Lake Seminole, Lake Tohopekaliga, Rodman Reservoir and St Johns River are the most popular places for fishing in Florida, offering anglers the chance to pursue a variety of fish species.
 The Fishing Boat Rental Page lists options for fishing boat rentals at some of these lakes.

 Florida is blessed with a diverse range of fishing lakes, offering both warm water and cold water fishing opportunities.
 The state's warm water lakes are renowned for their abundance of species and year-round fishing possibilities.
+The purpose of this page is to share basic information about the best fishing lakes in the state, and the species found in each lake.

 Warm water lakes in Florida, such as Lake Okeechobee, Lake Kissimmee, and Lake Tohopekaliga, are teeming with a variety of fish species.
 Largemouth bass, crappie, catfish, sunfish, and chain pickerel are commonly found in these lakes.
 Anglers can enjoy thrilling bass fishing action, targeting trophy-sized largemouth bass amidst the vast vegetation and structure.
 The warm water conditions also make these lakes ideal for crappie and sunfish, providing ample opportunities for panfish anglers.